BDC Hamburger Icon

 12. Custom events

-Custom events are the specific actions you want to track.
-For example, a mobile gaming company might want to monitor how many of their users make it past the first level.
-To measure this, they would create a custom event that tracks level completion.
+Custom events are specific actions or interactions a marketer defines and tracks to measure user behavior.
+For example, a mobile gaming company might want to track how many players complete the first level of a game.
+To do this, they would set up a custom event to monitor level completion.

 13. Impressions